fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 Now that I have two DUEs working, I am looking at more of the example software which is available.

+Some of the examples will now work with DUE and AVR (MEGA or UNO).

 ## Testing